 Confirmation of your enrolment is subject to the completion of a criminal history check (Fit2Work).

-To complete clinical placement, you will also be required to obtain a Blue Card.
+To complete vocational placement, you will also be required to obtain a Blue Card.
 This is free for students and will be discussed at the interview stage.
 (If you have any questions about Blue Card requirements, please contact us.)

 You also need to provide proof of immunity (or that you’ve started vaccination) for the following communicable diseases: